Set up disaster recovery of on-premises Hyper-V VMs to Azure

 Install the provider

 Install the downloaded setup file (AzureSiteRecoveryProvider.exe) on each Hyper-V host that you want to add to the Hyper-V site.
-Setup installs the Site Recovery provider and the Recovery Services agent on each Hyper-V host.
+Setup installs the Site Recovery provider and the Recovery Services agent (MARS for Azure Site Recovery) on each Hyper-V host.

 - Run the setup file.